siriobalmelli/beancount_docverif/README.md

       docverif: "Require"
     ```

-1. Explictly declare the name of a document accompanying a transaction:
+1. Explicitly declare the name of a document accompanying a transaction:

     ```beancount
     ; Document entry pointing to a working document: should validate correctly